alteryx-vue/nyt-connector/README.md

 ## Install/Download

-A compiled build you can be installed with the [.YXI installer here](https://github.com/alteryx-vue/installers/raw/master/nyt-connector.yxi).
+A compiled build you can be installed with the [.YXI installer here](https://github.com/alteryx-vue/installers/raw/master/nyt-connector.yxi) or by downloading from the [Alteryx Gallery](https://gallery.alteryx.com/#!app/New-York-Times/5aa5908a0462d716e8cb1e63).
 Use the instructions below for installing from source.

 ### clone to the system HtmlPlugins directory or your Roaming Tools directory..